ten-protocol/go-ten/design/cryptography.md

 8. Why is a Rollup Encryption key needed ?
 - To avoid all rollup encryption keys being compromised if one rollup encryption key is compromised.
 - In other words, each rollup has its own derived encryption key.
 If a rollup has its key compromised, then the other rollups are safe as they are using a different key.

+9. Why don't validators release revelation keys ?
+- Validators do **release** revelation keys.
+Validators do **not** calculate the revelation keys.
+- Validator's enclaves can only access the revelation keys when validating the rollup not when revelling the keys.
+- Revelation Key is completely controlled by the Central Sequencer, this avoids any attack vector against the Validator
+- The Validator's enclave is not attackable per se, but the clock mechanism can
+- In phase 2 a mechanism can be implemented where the Validator is trusted to release the keys